Petronetto/learn-rxjs/operators/filtering/debouncetime.md

 # debounceTime
 ####signature: `debounceTime(dueTime: number, scheduler: Scheduler): Observable`

-### Description

-###### TL;DR: Throw away all emitted values that take less then the specified time between output
+## Discard emitted values that take less than the specified time between output.

-The **debounceTime** operator will emit the last value received only after a specified time has passed.
-The timer will reset each time a value is receieved from the source.
-All values emitted outside the specified debounce timer will be ignored.

 ---
 :bulb:  This operator is popular in scenarios such as type-ahead where the rate of user input must be controlled!